Company Contract TemplatePRO PLUS

 Contrary to what others think of what an employment contract should look like, the first thing that you should observe in doing it is to keep it simple.
 You don't need to fill it up with information that shouldn't be there in the first place.
 Remember that you need to construct it formally.
-The best way to do that is to create short but clear sentences presented in a simple numbered paragraph headings that will help alert the reader on what the contract entails and states.
+The best way to do that is to create short but clear sentences presented in paragraphs with proper headings.

 2. Identify Each Party Correctly

-A sample contract wont be made legal if there is no name of parties involved.
+A sample contract won't be made legal if there is no name of parties involved.
 In gathering their names, make sure that they are all legal and correctly spelled.
-By doing this, you will be able to know who is responsible for performing the legal obligations stated in the contract and who you have legal right against if things go wrong.
+By doing this, you will be able to know who is responsible for performing the legal obligations and who you have a legal right against if things go wrong.

 3. Layout The Terms

-The most critical information stated in the contract are its terms and provisions.
-That's why before you proceed to your contract making process, try to layout every details first in a clean paper.
+The most critical information stated in the contract is its terms and provisions.
+That's why before you proceed to your contract making process, try to lay out every detail first in a clean paper.
 You need to specify clearly the exact terms of the agreement.
-If you are constructing this contract for buyout, transfer, coaching, loan agreement, or partnership agreement purposes, the specific services should be specified properly along with the expected return.
+If you are constructing this contract for buyout, transfer, coaching, loan agreement, or partnership agreement purposes, the specific services should be specified properly.